 Supply chain management (SCM) encompasses the comprehensive oversight and coordination of all activities involved in procuring raw materials, transforming them into finished products, and distributing those products to customers.
-Effective SCM is critical for businesses as it directly impacts operational efficiency, cost optimization, and customer satisfaction, ultimately determining a company’s competitiveness and profitability.
+Effective SCM is critical for businesses as it directly impacts operational efficiency, cost optimisation, and customer satisfaction, ultimately determining a company’s competitiveness and profitability.
 Best practices in SCM refer to the proven strategies, methodologies, and processes that have demonstrated success in enhancing supply chain performance and achieving organizational goals.
 By adopting these best practices, companies can streamline their operations, reduce waste, and improve overall supply chain resilience.
 This article delves into strategic, operational, and sustainable best practices, providing insights and actionable recommendations for supply chain leaders.
 In the following sections, we will explore strategic best practices that align with long-term business objectives, operational best practices that optimize day-to-day execution, and sustainable practices that promote environmental responsibility while maintaining economic performance.
 By implementing these best practices, organizations can unlock the full potential of their supply chains, driving efficiency, innovation, and competitive advantage.

 Strategic Best Practices in Supply Chain Management